-The Master of Fine Arts (M.F.A.) in Studio Art is an intensive three year, 60 credit program of study that allows students to pursue major and minor areas of concentration from among the following subject areas: drawing, painting, printmaking, photography, ceramics, and sculpture (3D studies).
+The Master of Fine Arts (M.F.A.) in Studio Art is a 60 credit, three year program of study that allows students to pursue major and minor areas of concentration from among the following studio art areas: drawing, painting, printmaking, photography, ceramics, and sculpture (3D studies).
 Completion of the degree primarily affirms a candidate’s mastery of studio production in their major and minor areas of concentration.
 The University of South Carolina's M.F.A. program offers competitively assigned assistantships, allowing candidates to develop professional competency in the teaching of studio art at the college and university level while completing their studies.

 The M.F.A. degree requires a minimum of 60 hours of graduate level course credit in the following areas:

 - 33 hours studio art, to include 18 hours in the major area of concentration, 9 hours in the minor area of concentration, and 6 hours of studio art electives.

 - 12 hours from art history and/or art education.

 - 6 to 9 hours of the MFA Project (ARTS 896 and 897), including a written proposal and project documentation, and oral defense.

 - 6 to 9 hours of graduate electives.

 All MFA candidates are also required to complete a first semester critique with the studio art faculty.
 The critique is non-evaluative, allowing for open discussion of the student’s work produced during the semester.